vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ### Heart rate

-My resting, seated heart rate, as measured by my Omron blood pressure machine as well as my Zacurate pulse oximeter, is generally 55-60 bpm during spring, summer, and autumn, and a little high (up to 65-70 bpm) in the winter, when it is colder.
-At any given time, the heart rate variation is about 10%, or 5 bpm.
-So sometimes my heart rate may be 65-70 bpm, sometimes 60-65 bpm, and sometimes 50-55 bpm.
+My resting, seated heart rate, as measured by my Omron blood pressure machine as well as my Zacurate pulse oximeter, is generally 45-55 bpm in the morning in summer, and a little higher in the afternoon/evening as well as higher during winter months, with winter afternoon/evenings seeing values up to 65-70 bpm.

 My heart rate goes up by about 10-15 bpm when I stand up, and then stabilizes down to about 5 bpm higher than my seated heart rate.

-My heart rate is a little lower in the morning (measured after a bowel movement), and the variation may also be more.
-On some mornings, I have measured a heart rate of 44-55 bpm.

 Generally, when my resting heart rate exceeds 75 bpm, I can "feel" my heart racing.
 After I took antibiotics as part of my recovery process